Tada-Project/tada/README.md

                         None)
   --types TYPES [TYPES ...]
-                        Parameter types for function to analyze (default: [])
+                        Parameter types for function to analyze (default: []) --startsize STARTSIZE
+                        The starting size of doubling experiment (default: 1) --steps STEPS         The maximum rounds of experiment (default: 5) --runningtime RUNNINGTIME
+                        The maximum running time (default: 200) --schema SCHEMA       The path to the jsonschema (default: None)
 ```

 When completed, Tada will be used to estimate the worst-case time complexity for